 To support the canes, stand 2.5m long fencing posts in 75cm-deep holes and fix firmly in place.
 Space the posts 5m apart.
 Screw vine eyes into each post at 60cm intervals, thread plastic coated wire through the eyes, then tighten each row with a plastic tensioner.

 Make up a solution of mycorrhizal fungi, then dunk the bare roots into it until coated.
 Using secateurs, trim each root, removing damaged sections and anything that will not fit into the planting hole.
 Place the plants in position along the row, spacing them about 45cm apart.

 Dig a hole for each bare-root plant adjacent to the lowest wire.
 Plant 15-20cm deep, so the roots are covered, but no deeper.
-Soak the plants well, then tie each cane to the wires using flexi-tie or soft string.
+Soak the plants well, then tie each cane to the wires using string or twine.